qznc/d-tut/source/idiomatic.rst

 These qualifiers are required of called functions as well.
 For example, a pure function can only call pure functions.

+For the record,
+everybody mostly agrees that these parameters should be the default and some "impure", "throw", and "unsafe" attributes with inverse meaning would be better.
+However, changing it would break too much code at this point.

 Ranges
 ------